-Knockwurst recipes might be hard to come by, and I know it's a big claim to say these are the best baked beans ever — but really, they are!
-This knockwurst and beans combination has been in my family for years, and they were the most delicious when my mom made them.When I came to the Baked Beans in my Grandmother's recipe collection, my jaw dropped.
+Knockwurst recipes might be hard to come by, and I know it's a big claim to say these are the best baked beans ever -- but really, they are!
+This knockwurst and beans combination has been in my family for years, and they were the most delicious when my mom made them.When I came to the knockwurst recipes in my Grandmother's recipe collection, my jaw dropped.
 For real!

-My mom used to make this knockwurst and beans recipe regularly, and I loved them!
+My mom used to make this knockwurst and beans recipe regularly, and I loved it.
 Unless you're someone who doesn't eat meat, I promise, you will too.
-She originally got this recipe from my grandmother and I didn't know we had the recipe anywhere, which is why I was so thrilled to find it.
-Yay!
+My mom originally got this recipe from my grandmother and I didn't know we had the recipe anywhere, which is why I was so thrilled to find it.

-This recipe is no joke!
-It's a bunch a crazy tasty ingredients that marry together in a low oven all day long.
+This knockwurst recipe is no joke!
+It's a bunch of crazy tasty ingredients that marry together in a low oven all day long.
 All day!

 It's over the top!